 Matte

-Matte finishes has a soft appearance which is non refective.
-They can be any color, from jet black to bronze.
-They also do not leave fingerprints, marks, and is easy to clean.
+Matte finishes have a soft appearance which is non refective.
+You can choose any color, from jet black to bronze.
+If you want to minimize stains and fingerprints on metal furniture, matte finish is a perfect choice.

 Powder coated finishes allow you to coat your metal in almost every color you like